IVB107/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+- The DOM (Document Object Model) represents a document's node tree that allows for every node (object) on the document to be accessed programatically via event handlers and other methods.

 2. What is an event?
+- An event is any kind of trigger that can instruct some specific code to run when that event occurs.
+Events can range from user interaction like clicks and scrolling to automated events like data rendering.

 3. What is an event listener?
+- An event listener is a function set up as a trigger that "listens" for some event to take place.
+If/when that event occurs, the event handler function is invoked.

 4. Why would we convert a NodeList into an Array?
+- A NodeList is like an array but doesn't come with all of the built-in methods of the Array prototype.
+If we needed to perform a function on each element of a NodeList, we couldn't just call 'nodeList.forEach() => doSomething()' -- because the forEach method isn't available.
+In order to use this method, we would have to say something like: const 'newArr = Array.from(nodeList)' and then call forEach on 'newArr'

 5. What is a component?
+- A component is a modular, reusable template of code that can be plugged in and modified/customized if necessary.
+They are like building blocks that can be called on and used where you need them.

 ### Git Set up